luweiv9988/ElastAlertGUI/README.md

 # ElastAlertGUI
-Fork by Michal Kwapinski
+Fork From Michal Kwapinski
-Last edit by Atlantis
+Last Edit By Atlantis

 THIS IS WORK IN PROGRESS.
 USE IT ON YOU OWN RESPONISBILITY.
 I'M CREATING THIS PROJECT AS MY LEARNING CURVE IN PYTHON AND PYTHON-FLASK